neura-sx/neura-sx.github.io/BUILD_WIN64.md

 There will be some red warnings displayed in the output window of the GUI but these can be safely ignored.
 If successful, the process should end with the message `Configuring done` displayed in the GUI.
 Now hit `Generate`.
 And once you get the message `Generating done` you can exit the CMake GUI and also close the command prompt console.
-As a result you should have `[Graphene-Main]\bin64` containing several folders making up a Visual Studio solution, including the `BitShares.sln` file.
+As a result, there should be a Visual Studio solution structure located in `[Graphene-Main]\bin64`, including the `BitShares.sln` file.

 #### Run Visual Studio ####
 We are now ready to compile the source code in Visual Studio.